 During your Italian holiday, you can buy some truly exquisite types of balsamic vinegar.
 Italian delis sell an amazing selection in bottles of different sizes containing prized liquids some of which have aged over dozens of years.
 You can also buy inexpensive balsamic vinegar glazes that add oomph to even the simplest of dishes.

 The best thing though is to visit a factory in Modena to see how balsamic vinegar is made following centuries-old traditions and techniques.
-Alternatively, click here to buy Italian balsamic vinegar from abroad.
+Alternatively, click here to easily buy Italian balsamic vinegar.

 2. Biscuits – Biscotti